 7 Day Workout For Better Rhythm

-Simple, yet effective exercises for developing rhythm, inner time and overall musicality!
+Simple, yet effective exercises for developing rhythm, inner time and sharper listening skills!

 Watch Promo